Don’t be an oxymoron. Know your literary terms.

 So yeah, it was a pretty big deal.

-Renaissance actually means rebirth.
+Renaissance actually means rebirth in French.
 But what exactly was being reborn?
 Classical culture, that's what.
 When it comes to literature, humanists were poking around ancient Greek and Roman texts and bringing them back to life through their own works.
 That means movements like Neo-Platonism—yep, new Platos—were big.
 Anything to imitate (and even surpass—gasp!) the greats of yesteryear.

 If you're going to remember one thing about the Renaissance, it's this: Renaissance authors loved them some Greek and Roman texts.
 Number two would be that these authors were more than ever focused on us—good old humans and our earthly existence.
 We'll let everything else battle it out for third.